Safety Rules & FAQs

 Tickets can be purchased at the entrance or online.
 Click here for admission information.

 • I purchased tickets online for a specific date and entry time.
-If I can no longer visit on the date I selected, can I reschedule my tickets?
+If I can no longer visit on the date I selected, what are my options?

-Yes, you can reschedule your tickets!
-In the event that you are unable to use your date and time specific tickets due to weather, illness, etc, please email our Guest Services at firstname.lastname@example.org and they will reschedule your tickets for another day during the current season.
+Please be aware that all tickets purchased online are non-refundable.
+However, tickets can be rescheduled for another date!
+In the event that you are unable to use your date and time specific tickets due to weather, illness, etc, please email our Guest Services at email@example.com with your Reservation ID.

 • If I’m running late, will I still be allowed to use my date and time specific tickets?